-- Pittsburg State University received \$1,417,194 for fiscal year 2011 of ARRA Funding in July of 2010 for deferred maintenance projects.
-These projects consist of new windows, masonry restoration and HVAC upgrades for Hughes Hall, as well as, plumbing and gas valve shut-off modifications for Heckert-Wells Hall with a completion date of fall 2011. - The Housing System Maintenance and Improvement project was started in the summer of 2009 and is expected to take several years.
-The \$12 million project includes improvements to seven existing student housing facilities and construction of a new student housing facility.
-The renovation will provide new exterior windows; student room doors; exterior entrance, corridor access, and stairwell doors; floor coverings; ceiling and lights; and all new surface finishes.
+- The Housing System Maintenance and Improvement project was started in the summer of 2009 and is expected to take several years.
+The two phase, \$22 million project includes improvements to seven existing student housing facilities.
+The renovations will provide new exterior windows; student room doors; exterior entrance, corridor access, and stairwell doors; floor coverings; ceiling and lights; and all new surface finishes.
 It also includes renovation of restroom and shower/bath facilities and upgrades to two dorms HVAC distribution systems.
 Bowen Hall, the first of seven existing dorms, was started in May of 2009 and completed in August 2009.
-Trout Hall, the second dorm renovation, was started in May of 2011 with a completion date of August 2011.
+Trout Hall, the second dorm renovation, was started in May 2010 and completed in August 2010.
+Tanner Hall, the third dorm renovation, was started in May of 2011 and complete in August 2011.
+Tanner Hall Annex, the 4th dorm renovation, was started in May of 2012 with a completion date of August 2012.
 These projects are financed by revenue bonds to be repaid from housing revenues. - The new University House will provide entertainment space for university functions and receptions in a great room and sit down dining room with an adjacent catering kitchen.
 There is a separate guest suite with private entrance and sitting room.
 On the south end of the University House is a private residence for the president and his/her family to reside.
 Construction documents and bidding for this project was completed in June 2011.
-Construction is scheduled to begin in August 2011 with a completion date in the summer of 2012.
+Construction began in August 2011 with a completion date in July 2012.
+This project is funded with private donations.